JoeTomkinson/Xama.JTPorts.AnimatedCircleLoadingView/README.md

 - [ ] Set-up Travis-CI and make sure it works against the class library.

-- [ ] Fill out the Wiki if required, otherwise pad out readme with basic usage guidelines.
+- [ ] Fill basic usage information.